andi611/Hidden-Markov-Model-Digital-Signal-Processing/Readme.md

 - #iteration is positive integer, which is the iteration of the Baum-Welch algorithm.
 ```

-### Train all 5 models at once then test
+### Train all models at once, then test
 ```
 └── src/
     ├── make clean
     ├── make
     ├── ./train 250 ../data/model_init.txt ../data/ modellist.txt all
     └── ./test modellist.txt ../data/testing_data1.txt ../data/testing_result1.txt
 - #iteration is positive integer, which is the iteration of the Baum-Welch algorithm.
 ```

-### Train all 5 models at once, and calculate models' test score every iteration
+### Train all models at once, along with the calculation of the HMM's test score in every iteration **(Suggest Usage)**
 ```
 └── src/
     ├── make clean